hl7-eu/unicom-ig/input/pagecontent/issues.md

 #### FHIR versions

-EMA IG is based on FHIR version 4.6, but UNICOM PPL FHIR IG is based on FHIR R4B.
+EMA IG is based on FHIR version 4.6, but UNICOM PPL FHIR IG is based on R5 Snapshot 3.
+These versions introduce many changes, most significantly:
 These versions introduce many changes, most significantly:
 * direction of reference has been changed for Ingredient
 * pack size as containedItemQuantity (described as extension in EMA IG)
 * shelf life no longer has its own data type

-R5 Ballot introduces only a few additional changes for the data elements used in this IG:
+UNICOM IG started with FHIR R4B, and this work is still available in a separate branch.
+Moving to R5 Snapshot3, a few more changes were applied:
-* In MedicinalProductDefinition name.countryLanguage has been renamed to name.usage
+* In MedicinalProductDefinition name.countryLanguage has been renamed to name.usage, and name.namePart to name.part
 * In PackagedProductDefinition package has been renamed to packaging

 #### SPOR RMS lists